lcparker/Mask3D/README.md

 _Project status: work in progress.
-It runs successfully and produces a sensible output, but doesn't learn good enough instane predictions at this stage.
+It runs successfully and produces a sensible output, but doesn't learn good enough instance predictions at this stage.
 I'm open-sourcing it in case others find it useful as a base to train from._

 ## What is this?
 This is a fork of the [Mask3D repo](https://github.com/JonasSchult/Mask3D) tailored to doing instance segmentation for data from the [Vesuvius Challenge](https://scrollprize.org).